-In 2014, New York State Parks, Recreation and Historic Preservation called upon Erdman Anthony to provide schematic design, design development, and construction-document preparation to address stream erosion, a sliding embankment causing a noticeable settlement in the roadway grade, and a deteriorating culvert in Letchworth State Park in Castile, NY.
+In 2014, the New York State Office of Parks, Recreation and Historic Preservation called upon Erdman Anthony to provide schematic design, design development, and construction-document preparation to address stream erosion, a sliding embankment causing a noticeable settlement in the roadway grade, and a deteriorating culvert in Letchworth State Park in Castile, New York.

 Other stream-restoration measures included log revetments, live stakings, tree plantings, installation of fiber rolls on steep slopes, and grading to create vernal pools in the restored stream’s newly established floodplain area.

 Park Road’s restoration work included 400± feet of full-depth reconstruction through the area of subsidence, an additional 1,000± feet of roadway repair and rehabilitation, a new guiderail, and installation of transverse and longitudinal underdrains to intercept and convey subsurface water in a controlled manner.

 Our team also prepared a comprehensive Stormwater Pollution Prevention Plan (SWPPP) to address erosion and sediment control during the project’s construction.

 From mitigating erosion to stabilizing the embankment, the restoration has helped preserve the park’s stunning natural features and its reputation as a destination for adventure seekers.

 Restoring the stream, reducing erosion, and stabilizing the terrain have helped preserve the splendor of the park, which is widely known as the “Grand Canyon of the East.”

 Less than $5 Million Category, APWA – New York State Chapter